Academic Year Basic Requirements

 - Students applying for admission to one of our graduate programs should hold a B.A. or B.S., or the equivalent, from an accredited college or university.

-- One must be a postulant for Holy Orders, have the permission of one's bishop, or have an equivalent ecclesiastical authority, in order to enroll in our Master of Divinity program.
+- One must be a postulant for Holy Orders or have the permission of one's bishop, (or an equivalent ecclesiastical authority) in order to enroll in our Master of Divinity program.

 - The applicant for Anglican Studies should have a Master of Divinity (M.Div.) degree from an accredited seminary and be a postulant for holy orders.

 - For admission to the S.T.M. degree, evidence of a first theological degree is required.